markusstraub/radlkarte/README.md

 1. Download JOSM from josm.openstreetmap.de
 2. Add the `josm-radlkartestyle.mapcss` under `edit > preferences > map settings (3rd buttom from the top) > map paint styles`
-3. Create a new layer or load an .osm file
+3. Load an existing radlkarte .geojson file (e.g. `data/radlkarte-example.geojson`) or create a new layer.
 4. Edit the routes
-5. Save the .osm file (for further editing, because JOSM can only load & edit .osm files)
-6. Save the result to .geojson
+5. Save the result as .geojson (not as .osm!)
-7. Run the minify script

 ## Notes